waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`team_composition_advisor_agent` (OPERATIONAL):** Provided the crucial new strategy for the Pokémon Tower.
 Must be used before all future major encounters.

 ### Future Agent Ideas
-- An EXP tracking agent to calculate the number of battles needed to reach the next level for a specific Pokémon in a specific area.
-This could help optimize training sessions.

 - **WKG `destination_entry_point` Rule:** The `destination_entry_point` for an edge MUST correspond to the 1-indexed `entry_point` of the arrival warp on the destination map, as listed in the Game State Information.
 ALWAYS verify this before creating an edge.